Rosy retrospection

 Rosy retrospection is a proposed psychological phenomenon of recalling the past more positively than it was actually experienced.
 The highly unreliable nature of human memory is well documented and accepted amongst psychologists.
-Some research suggests a 'blue retrospective' which also exaggerates negative emotions.
+Some research suggests a 'blue retrospective' which also exaggerates negative emotions, creating a bipolar distortion of affective memory that depends on personality, time, and developmental stage.

 Though it is a cognitive bias which distorts one's view of reality, it is suggested that rosy retrospection serves a useful purpose in increasing self-esteem and sense of well-being.
 Simplifications and exaggerations of memories that occur in rosy retrospection may make it easier for the brain to store long-term memories, as removing details may reduce the burden of those memories by requiring the generation and maintenance of fewer neural connections.
+In evolutionary terms, such bias may have persisted because it encourages repeated engagement in adaptive behaviors, such as social bonding, exploration, and caregiving, even when those experiences were mixed or mildly unpleasant at the time.
+This cognitive efficiency allows the brain to preserve core meaningful experiences without being overwhelmed by trivial or distressing details.

+Rosy retrospection is closely related to nostalgia, but differs in that it specifically involves perceiving the past as better than the present.
 Declinism, the predisposition to view the past more favourably and the future more negatively, may be related to cognitive biases like rosy retrospection.

-Rosy retrospection is closely related to nostalgia, but differs in that it specifically involves perceiving the past as better than the present.
+Nostalgia is usually a sentimental longing for personal or cultural pasts; rosy retrospection functions as a more general evaluative distortion that can apply to mundane daily events as well as significant life experiences.
+Together, these biases can shape collective cultural narratives, leading societies to idealize historical eras as “golden ages” despite evidence of hardship and inequality.

-The English idiom "rose-colored glasses" or "rose-tinted glasses" refers to perceiving something more positively than it is in reality (also in German, French, Polish).

-The Romans occasionally referred to this phenomenon with the Latin phrase "memoria praeteritorum bonorum", which translates into English roughly as "memory of good past", or more idiomatically as "good old days".
+The English idiom "rose-colored glasses" or "rose-tinted glasses" refers to perceiving something more positively than it is in reality, with similar turns of phrase in other languages.
+The Romans occasionally referred to this phenomenon as memoria praeteritorum bonorum, which translates into English roughly as "memory of good past", or more idiomatically as "good old days".
+Cross-cultural studies indicate that this cognitive tendency exists worldwide, though the specific events and time periods targeted by rosy retrospection vary based on cultural values, historical events, and social norms.